Get the Facts

 Who is behind this proposal?

 One Massachusetts nurses’ union, which represents less than 25 percent of the nurses in the state, has been pushing this proposal unsuccessfully on Beacon Hill for more than 20 years.
-Now the union is waging a costly, divisive and disingenuous campaign to force the government to impose arbitrary and scientifically unproven staffing requirements through the ballot box.
+Now the union is waging a costly, divisive and misleading campaign to force the government to impose arbitrary and scientifically unproven staffing requirements through the ballot box.
 While the proposal may increase the coffers and membership of this one particular union, it will only destabilize our healthcare system without any improvement to patient care.

 Who opposes this proposal?

-Concerned by the many negative impacts this scientifically unsound and costly measure would have, Massachusetts hospitals, nurses, doctors and other healthcare professionals have come together to form the Coalition to Protect Patient Safety.
+Concerned by the many negative impacts this scientifically unsound and costly law would have, Massachusetts hospitals, nurses, doctors and other healthcare professionals have come together to form the Coalition to Protect Patient Safety.
 This organization is growing by the day and already includes: Massachusetts Health & Hospital Association; Organization of Nurse Leaders; ANA Massachusetts (the state chapter of the American Nurses Association); Conference of Boston Teaching Hospitals; and Massachusetts Council of Community Hospitals.